mehul-m-prajapati/ielts-practice/liz_model_essay.md

 In conclusion, while there are plus points to having one global language, too much would be lost as a result.
 Maintaining local languages and cultures should be prioritised to ensure a rich world heritage for future genrations.

+---

+#### Many offenders commit more crimes after serving their first punishment.
+Why this happens and what measures can be taken to tackle the problem?
+A large number of criminals who serve their first prison sentence, leave prison only to reoffend.
+This is mainly because of the lack of rehabilitation and difficulty finding regular employment once released.
+There are a number of solutions which should be implemented to deal with criminals who reoffend.

+**Firstly**, the reason for most fist-time offenders committing crimes again, once they have been released from prison, is due to lack of rehabilitation whilst in prison.
+**In other words**, offenders are not given a chance to retrain and learn new skills for their future or develop deeper understanding of correct moral behaviour and instead mix with other criminals, which only strengthens their criminal intentions.
+**Secondly**, repeat offending is also owing to the difficulty in finding employment after being released. **As a result**, many of them struggle financially which leads them back to crime, regardless of the consequences.

+Tnere are two effective solutions to the problem of repeat offenders.
+One way to tackle this is to ensure that all criminals entering prison are given the chance to retrain with useful skills which will hopefully ensure them a job after they have served their sentence.
+By doing this, it will help them to reintegrate back into society and give them some means of supporting themselves financially. **Another method of** dealing with criminals who reoffend is to have more supervision and checks in place when they are back in society.
+This solution would hopefully prevent them from taking any chances and deter them from reoffending because they are being so closely watched.

+In conclusion, having training in prison and also close observation when first time offenders are released are effective in dealing with the issue.
+If governments implemented these solutions, crime figures would soon drop.